yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 However, if the records are only made up of one field it is not possible to differentiate between an empty line, and an empty and unquoted field.
-This differentiation might play an important role on database exports/imports.
+This differentiation might play an important role in some implementations such as database exports/imports.

 Example of a CSV file with empty lines and only one field per record: